auerlab/fasda/README.md

 false discovery rate (FDR) regardless of sample size (biological replicates):
 [https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02648-4](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02648-4)

-For computing P-values,
-FASDA implements the Mann-Whitney U-test (A.K.A.
+For computing P-values, FASDA computes exact P-values for experiments with fewer than 5 replicates, near-exact P-values for 5 to 7 replicates (possible count pairs are down-sampled to control run time, but resulting P-values are generally stable to 2 decimal places).
+For 8 or more replicates, we use the Mann-Whitney U-test (A.K.A.
 Wilcoxon rank-sum test), a non-parametric test that provides high stability and low FDR.
 The main limitation of Mann-Whitney is that it requires a minimum sample size of about 8 to achieve reasonable statistical power.
 As a result, it is not